 When children first join the School, additional support is allocated according to the information provided by the previous school for pupils with Special Educational Needs.
 The class teachers will then carefully monitor progress and consult with the Headteacher at pupil progress meetings.

 During their school life, if further concerns are identified due to the pupil’s lack of progress or well-being, the class teacher, together with the SENDCo, will adjust the level of support accordingly and this is communicated to parents.

 Support available for improving emotional and social development of pupils with special educational needs

 The school offers high levels of LSA support to ensure each child has a high level of pastoral, medical and social support.
 There are clear policies about administering medicines and providing personal care to children and all staff are trained to do this.

-The school has a robust Child Protection Policy and four fully trained Child Protection Officers.
+The school has a robust Child Protection Policy and four fully trained Designated Safeguarding Lead Officers (DSLO).

-We have clear guidelines for behaviour following the School’s Golden Rules.
+We have clear guidelines for behaviour where the children are expected to follow the Class and Playtime Charters.
 Individual children may have appropriate targets on their SNIPS to help them, and their parents, understand their part in keeping our school community a safe place to be.
 We have the support of outside agencies such as our Educational Psychologist and the Behaviour Support Team, where needed.

 We believe all children have the right to contribute to the development of our school regardless of any additional needs.

 What support will there be for my child’s overall well-being?